dianaceroallard/RatonBasin_Geothermal/README.md

-# RatonBasin_Geothermal
+# Raton Basin Geothermal

-.... in progress
+Geothermal assessment using legacy data from oil and gas wells and machine learning, a case from the Central Raton Basin

-Collecting Public Data for Raton Basin
+1. Collecting Public Data for Raton Basin

-Modeling of Thermofacies using unsupervised ML algorithms
+2. Modeling of Thermofacies using unsupervised ML algorithms

         - Wells - subset
         - Propagation of model
         - Evaluation of model

-Geothermal Conceptual Model
+3. Geothermal Conceptual Model